abdulwaheed76/practices/README.md

 # Online remote groups
 #### Noise due to group talk
 If you feel theres too much voice conversations in remote group, you can mute the volume but you should be alert for any chat messages.
 If some one wants to talk to you, (s)he should ping you on chat.
 You should do the same.
+#### Stay connected all the time
+You should stay connected to group collaboration software all the time
 #### Personal info
 Sharing of any personal information or discussing anything not related to work/current tasks is treated miss conduct.